terencecistudent/animal-matching-cards/README.md

 - As a user, I would like to click the **Start Game** button which will start the timer and game.
 - As a user, I would like to click on a card which I want to select.
 - As a user, I want to click on two cards to see if I got a match.
+- As a user, I would like the two cards I selected which are not a match to turn back around, as this would mean there is an error in the game.
 - As a user, I do not want to click on three cards which will all turn around at the same time as this will cause a problem.
+- As a user, I would like to play this game on a laptop, iPad or mobile phone as it means that the game can be played in different devices.
+- As a user, I would like the timer to stop counting down when all the cards are matched as I would like to see how much I had left to complete the game.
 - As a user, I would like a pop up message shown when I complete the game with a vistory message so I know that I have completed the game.
+- As a user, I would like a pop up message shown which then I can either close or play a game, as I would like to play again.
 - As a user, I would like to play a new game to find reshuffled cards.